jonlinca/onepass/README.md

 For new machines, you may also receive the following as well:

-    #> Warning: To reduce notifications of new devices, insert the following line into the
+    #> To reduce notifications of new devices, insert the following line into the
     #> Renviron file (usethis::edit_r_environ() or edit .Renviron):
     #>           OP_DEVICE = 1234567890abcdefghijklmnopqrstuvwxyz